zyqunix/Pickaxes/README.md

 2. **Cobalt Pickaxe**
    - A tough and efficient pickaxe crafted with Cobalt Ingots.
-   - 960 durability, with a fast mining speed .
+   - 960 durability, with a fast mining speed.

 3. **Ultimate Pickaxe**
    - The most powerful pickaxe in the mod, made with special components.